I saw something in this regard on LinkedIn recently and it’s completely valid:

 Criticism Of ADDIE

-This is a huge mistake because it can easily cause you to waste time creating the wrong type of training, end up leading to poor work with the wrong focus, or worse, wasting thousands of hours of employees’ time with a poorly thought-through solution that isn’t even that helpful.
+This is a huge mistake because it can easily cause you to waste time creating the wrong type of training, leading to poor work with the wrong focus, or worse, wasting thousands of hours of employees’ time with a poorly thought-through solution that isn’t even that helpful.

-But, what is ADDIE often criticized for?
+But what is ADDIE often criticized for?

-- Too Time-Consuming: Yes, it is time-consuming to create good instruction.
+• Too Time-Consuming: Yes, it is time-consuming to create good instruction.
 The whole point is to create something effective, not just pretty, and making something effective takes time and effort.
-Creating something effective is time-consuming and there’s not always a way to prevent that.
+Creating something effective is time-consuming, and there’s not always a way to prevent that.

 Don’t Skip A and D